darrenchang/debcargo-conf/PROXMOX-README.rst

 New crates
 ----------

-`./new-package.sh $CRATE`
+`./update.sh $CRATE`

-`new-package.sh` (which is actually just a convenience symlink to `update.sh` will download the crate from crates.io, extract it into the `build` directory, generate the three default files in `src/$CRATE/debian`, and print some hints on what to do next, such as filling out `d/copyright` based on the generated hint file.
+`update.sh` will download the latest version of the crate from crates.io, extract it into the `build` directory, generate the three default files in `src/$CRATE/debian`, and print some hints on what to do next, such as filling out `d/copyright` based on the generated hint file.

 An old version of an existing crate
 -----------------------------------